-- 1. Hard starting or stalling after starting. - 2.
-Rough idle. - 3.
-Misfiring or backfiring during acceleration. - 4.
-After-burning (backfiring).
+- Hard starting or stalling after starting

+- Rough idling

+- Misfiring or backfiring during acceleration

+- After-burning (backfiring)

-5. Poor performance (drive ability) and poor fuel economy.
+Poor performance (driveability:) and poor fuel economy

 Federal regulations prohibit removing or disabling a device or element of design that may affect your engine's emission performance unless your vehicle will be used exclusively in competition.
-If you modify your engine for use in sanctioned competition events, you must deface or destroy the emission control information label.
+If you modify your engine for use in sanctioned competition events, you must deface or destroy the emission control information label

-If you loan, sell, or give your competition modified vehicle to someone else, according to applicable law, you must inform the new owner/ operator in writing that the vehicle is to be used for competition only.
+If you loan, sell, or give your competition modified vehicle to someone else, according to applicable law, you must inform the new owner/operator in writing that the vehicle is to be used for competition only.